levparsons/AcademicWebsite/_pages/publications.md

     <a href="https://doi.org/10.1016/j.icarus.2025.116491" target="_blank">https://doi.org/10.1016/j.icarus.2025.116491</a>
   </li>
   <li>
-    Parsons, L., Núñez, J.I., & Czaplinski, E.C. (in prep).
-Multispectral characterization of Titan analog surface materials at the microscale.
+    Parsons, L., Citron, R., & Black, B. (in final prep for submission).
+Tharsis extraction as a driver for temporal variations in mantle-derived magmas and their source.
   </li>
   <li>
-    Parsons, L., Citron, R., & Black, B. (in prep).
-Tharsis extraction as a driver for temporal variations in mantle-derived magmas and their source.
+    Parsons, L., Núñez, J.I., & Czaplinski, E.C. (in prep).
+Multispectral characterization of Titan analog surface materials at the microscale.
   </li>
   <li>
     Parsons, L., & Black, B. (in prep).
 The redox evolution of the Columbia River Flood Basalt large igneous province.